Counseling & Psychological Services

 - Don’t tell them that they are “lucky it wasn’t worse” – traumatized people are not consoled by those statements.
 Instead, tell them that you are sorry such an event has occurred and you want to understand and assist them.

-For more information or assistance please contact the Rowan University Counseling & Psychological Services Center @ (856) 256-4222, located on the 3rd Floor of Savitz Hall.
+For more information or assistance please contact the Rowan University Counseling & Psychological Services Center @ (856) 256-4333, located in the Wellness Center at Winans Halll.

 back to top >>